Now, archetypes are an elemental tool for your writing because they help you create vibrant characters that are still relatable and realistic.

 In the context of writing and storytelling, archetypes help writers craft interesting stories that hit readers on a primitive level.

-And as a result, you’ll find archetypes across literature, fairy tales, mythology, religion, psychology, sociology, philosophy, art, film, television, marketing, politics, and more.
+Because archetypes reflect human nature, you’ll find them across English literature, fairy tales, mythology, religion, psychology, sociology, philosophy, art, film, television, marketing, politics, and more.

 3 Types of Archetypes with Examples